 • Exercise regularly (including some high-intensity exercise) and exposing yourself to cold temperatures.

-In our complete lifespan summary, we also explain cutting-edge research and innovations that can slow/reverse aging or even help us to reset our entire epigenome in future–similar to restoring a scratched DVD.
-These include:
+• Cutting-edge research and innovations that can slow/reverse aging or even help us to reset our entire epigenome in future–similar to restoring a scratched DVD.
+These include: Genetic therapy, drugs that can remove senescent or “zombie” cells, DNA sequencing and analytics, sensors and bio-tracking.

 In short, we’re on the verge of fully understanding the mechanics of our biological clock and how to rewind it.
 In the future, we can potentially reset the epigenome and prevent aging.